-Madonna was business savvy.
-She was aware of the need to continually reinvent herself and her sound.
+Madonna was business savvy—aware of the need to continually reinvent herself and her sound.
 She knew how to market herself.
 Cher said about Madonna:

 Cyndi Wanted to Make Personal Music

-Madonna didn't seem like she really cared about music.
+Madonna didn't appear to really care about music.
 She wanted success and fame and the music industry was a means to accomplish that.
 This is not to say she didn't care about the music she made.
 She's a perfectionist who has strong visions for how she wants her albums to sound.
-But her albums were clearly made with a focus on commercial success rather than artistry.
+But her albums were made with a focus on commercial success rather than artistry.

 Lauper was more of a true artist.
 She stubbornly wanted to make the music she loved and fought with her label for creative control.
-Madonna was a businesswoman who would follow whatever musical trends would sell.
+Madonna was a businesswoman who followed whatever musical trends would sell.

 Cyndi changed over time.
 She left her crazy, colorful image behind and started making personal music.
-This kind of music was less appealing to her younger fans and due to her earlier crazy pop girl image, she likely wasn't taken seriously by the kinds of people who would buy more serious music.
+This kind of music was less appealing to her younger fans, and due to her earlier crazy pop girl image, she wasn't taken seriously by the kinds of people who buy "serious" music.

-In the 1980s, it was common to see Madonna clones.
-Cyndi clones were a less common sight.
-Her image wasn't as attractive to young women and wasn't as easy to imitate.
+In the 1980s, Madonna clones were a much more common sight than Cyndi clones.
+Cyndi's image wasn't as attractive to young women and wasn't as easy to imitate.
 Just like how Katy Perry has a more appealing image to young girls than someone like Adele.

 There was also an age difference.
-Cyndi was already 30 when she had her first hit.
+Cyndi was already 30 years old when she had her first hit.
 This made it more difficult for teenage fans to identify with her.
-She was already in her mid 30's when her third album came out.
-Madonna was only 24 when she first came on the music scene making it easier for young girls to identify with her.
+She was already in her mid-30s when her third album was released.
+Madonna was only 24 years old when she first came on the music scene, making it easier for young girls to identify with her.

 Cyndi Lauper took big breaks between album releases.
 This is the release schedule for her first four albums.

 She also starred in the flop comedy film Vibes.
-In that same time period, Madonna released twice as many albums, starred in the hugely successful movie A League of Our Own and started her own record label Maverick Records.
-She was far more productive and always in the public eye.
-Cyndi was disappearing from the music scene for long chunks of time.
+In that same time period, Madonna released twice as many albums, starred in the hugely successful movie A League of Our Own, and started her own record label, Maverick Records.
+She was far more productive and always in the public eye while Cyndi disappeared from the music scene for long chunks of time.

 Are There Equivalents of Madonna and Cyndi Today?

-The Madonna and Cyndi story is so compelling that people will look for comparisons with today's artists.
-California girl Katy Perry sometimes gets cast as a modern Madonna because she left behind her early pop rock sound to pursue commercial pop instead.
+The Madonna and Cyndi story is so compelling that people look for comparisons with modern artists.
+California girl Katy Perry sometimes gets cast as a modern Madonna because she left behind her early pop-rock sound to pursue commercial pop instead.
 And she's had huge success doing it.
 Many early fans felt she was a sellout.
 However, I don't think Katy has the level of ambition Madonna had.
-It's possible that she'll give up pop music at some point and transition to acoustic music where her real talent actually lies.
+It's possible that she'll give up pop music at some point and transition to acoustic music, where her real talent actually lies.

-A more recent and much more Madonna-like example is Nashville born Miley Cyrus.
-She's using the same kinds of shocking techniques to gain publicity and it worked well for her so far.
-She successfully manipulated the media and general public to draw attention to herself.
-However, it's a bit early to cast her as today's Madonna because we don't yet know how she'll fare over the next few years.
+A more recent and much more Madonna-like example is Nashville-born Miley Cyrus.
+She's using the same kinds of shocking techniques to gain publicity, and it has worked well for her so far.
+She successfully manipulated the media and the general public to draw attention to herself.
+However, it's a bit early to cast her as today's Madonna because we don't yet know how she'll fare over the coming years.
 Time will tell if she's a worthy successor to Madonna.

 Kesha and Lady Gaga are two artists who have fallen on hard times, so they are sometimes cast as the modern Cyndi equivalents.
-Kesha's excellent sophomore album Warrior and last two singles were major flops.
-Gaga's experimental (and to me disappointing) Born this Way album sold far less than her debut and produced fewer successful singles.
+Kesha's sophomore album Warrior was a major flop.
+Gaga's experimental Born this Way album sold far less than her debut and produced fewer successful singles.

 It's tempting to make these comparisons between today's artists and Madonna and Cyndi.
 The causes of Kesha's and Lady Gaga's troubles were very different from what happened with Cyndi.
 Many artists go through struggles in their careers and then bounce back.
 Time will tell if there really is a modern Madonna and Cyndi among us.